 All routine maintenance is the responsibility of the owner and is not covered by the Newmar Limited Warranty.
-Use the maintenance record found in Chapter 15 to record all performed maintenance as required.
 Please note that damage caused by improper or unapplied maintenance is not covered by the Newmar Limited Warranty.
 Items supplied by other manufacturers may require specific individual maintenance not listed herein.
 Please refer to the manufacturers suggested maintenance guidelines in the Owners Information Packet.